zanerock/cloudsite/site/docs/user-guides/website-development/build-with-docusaurus.md

 SVG files are best though any image file (SVG, PNG, JPG) should work.

 You can set a 'dark theme' version of the logo (if different), by following the same steps, except you set the `srcDark` field.
+If you don't set a dark theme logo, the same logo will be used for both dark and light themes.

 ### Disabling the 'light/dark' toggle